Västmanland: Geography

 Western Västmanland traditionally belonged to the mining district of Bergslagen.

 In 2014, the area around Ramnäs saw the largest forest fire in Sweden in modern times.

 History

 The oldest city of Västmanland is Västerås, founded sometime around 990.
-The city was once the provincial capital, and from 1120 it became the seat of the diocese of Västerås.
+The city was once the provincial capital; further, from 1120, it became the seat of the diocese of Västerås.
 Västerås is today also the largest city in the province, with 140,000 inhabitants in the municipality.

 After that Arboga, was chartered in the 12th century, Köping in 1474, Sala in 1624; Lindesberg and Nora both in 1643, and finally Fagersta in 1944.
 With city status in Sweden being abolished in 1971, these are solely historical titles.

 The mines of Norberg and Skinnskatteberg began being in use in the 14th century.
 The mine of Lindesberg was being cultivated in the early 16th century.

 Dukes of Västmanland

 Since 1772, Swedish Princes have been created Dukes of various provinces.
 This is solely a nominal title.